marekzajac97/bf2-blender/docs/README.md

 - be of type `Mesh`, so in case you need to e.g. link vertices to springs which are dummy objects without geometry, prefer to use any `Mesh` type with all its vertices removed instead of `Empty`.

 ## Animated UVs (BundledMesh)
-To set up animated UVs go to `Edit Mode`, select specific parts (vertices/faces) of your mesh that should use UV animation and assign them to proper sets using the `Mesh -> BF2` menu, choosing Left/Right Tracks/Wheels Translation/Rotation.
+To set up animated UVs go to `Edit Mode`, select specific parts (vertices/faces) of your mesh that should use UV animation and assign them to proper sets using the `Mesh -> BF2` menu.
 You can also select vertices/faces currently assigned to those sets using the `Select -> BF2` menu.
-Vertices assigned to the "wheel rotation" set will additionally require setting up the centre point of UV rotation for each road wheel individually.
-Select all vertices, position the 2D cursor to the wheel centre in the UV Editing view, then select `Mesh -> BF2 -> Set Animated UV Rotation Center`.
-Repeat the process for every road wheel.
-Remember to also include `AnimatedUV` component in your material's technique!
+Track parts should be assigned to *Track Translation* set.
+Road wheel parts that use triangle strips (the rim/barrel) should be assigned to *Wheel Translation* set.
+Road wheel parts that use triangle fans (the circular base) should be assigned to *Wheel Rotation* set.
+All of the sets mentioned have their *Left* and *Right* variants depending on which side of the vehicle they belong to.
+In addition, vertices assigned to the *Wheel Rotation* set require setting up the centre point of UV rotation for each road wheel via `Mesh -> BF2 -> Set Animated UV Rotation Center`.
+This can be taken either from the calculated midpoint of UV coordinates or from the 2D cursor location.
+When you are done, remember to also include `AnimatedUV` component in your material's technique!

 ## Skinning (SkinnedMesh)
 In order to skin your model, you must import the BF2 skeleton into your scene.
 When skinning soldiers you will need two skeletons `1p_setup.ske` for 1P (Geom 0) and `3p_setup.ske` 3P (Geom 1).
 The first step is to switch to `Pose Mode` and pose the armature(s) to align it with your mesh(es) as best as possible.
 When you are done, make sure you apply this pose as the rest pose [Pose -> Apply -> Apply Pose As Rest Pose](https://docs.blender.org/manual/en/latest/animation/armatures/posing/editing/apply.html), then switch to `Object Mode` and for each Lod object go to `Modifiers` tab and [Add Modifier -> Deform -> Armature](https://docs.blender.org/manual/en/latest/modeling/modifiers/deform/armature.html), in modifier settings select 'Object' to point to the name of the imported skeleton.
 Now the hard part, you have to set vertex weights for each Lod, meaning how much each bone affects each vertex of the mesh.
 You could use automatic weights (which should be a good starting point) as follows: